 Every woodworker has experienced the problems that accompany uneven shrinkage or swelling of wood stock.
 When wood dries unevenly, it can warp, cup, bow, twist, kink or check.
 The key to building quality woodworking projects is to recognize when any of these problems might affect your work and to prepare for the inevitable.

 When it is still alive as part of a tree trunk, wood is basically a series of thin tubes that circulate sap & fluids from the roots of the tree to the upper branches.
-As we discussed in our article on Heartwood and Sapwood, stock found closer to the outer portions of the trunk are more active and pass more sap than the heartwood found closer to the center of the trunk.
+Stock found closer to the outer portions of the trunk are more active and pass more sap than the heartwood found closer to the center of the trunk.

 Your woodworking projects will react accordingly.
 Projects built from heartwood are going to be far less susceptible to shrinking and swelling than projects made from sapwood, as the heartwood is less likely to retain moisture.